Prop Firm Trading: Complete Guide to Getting Funded (2026)

 Calculate your position size based on surviving your worst reasonable losing streak, not on maximizing returns from winners.
 If your daily loss limit is $500 and you typically see 3-4 losers in a row during drawdowns, each losing trade should cost no more than $100-125.

-TradeZella's drawdown tracking visualizes your equity curve against limits.
-You can see how close past trading sessions came to violation and adjust your sizing accordingly.
-Many traders discover their normal position sizing would have violated rules multiple times — better to learn this in analytics than during a live evaluation.
+TradeZella's drawdown tracking visualizes your equity curve against firm limits.
+Review how close past sessions came to violation and adjust your sizing accordingly.
+Many traders discover their "normal" sizing would have violated rules multiple times, better to learn this in analytics than during a live evaluation.

 Practice Under Evaluation Conditions First